Nikesh-A97/notes/Hadoop/Hadoop Architecture.md

 ### Processing Framework Layer
 - The processing layer consists of frameworks that analyze and process datasets
-- The strutured & unstractured data sets are mapped --> sorted --> merged --> reduced
+- The structured & unstructured data sets are mapped --> sorted --> merged --> reduced
 - Frameworks such as Spark, Storm and Tez used for real time processing

 ### APIs